 Castos is an advanced podcast host aimed at WordPress users who need unlimited bandwidth and storage.

-It comes with an extremely powerful WordPress plugin that streamlines most podcasting actions, including uploads, player customization, and more.
+This podcast hosting site comes with an extremely powerful simple podcasting WordPress plugin that streamlines most podcasting actions, including uploads, player customization, and more.

 And on top of this, Castos has no storage or bandwidth limits with any of its plans, which means that you can create as many different podcasts as you want.